infusionsoft/keap-sdk/sdks/v2/java/docs/EmailApi.md

 | **500** | Internal Server Error |  -  |

-## sendEmailUsingPOST1
+## sendEmailTemplate

-> void sendEmailUsingPOST1(emailSendRequest)
+> void sendEmailTemplate(emailSendTemplateRequest)

-Send an Email
+Send an email based on a template

-Sends an Email to a list of Contacts
+Send an email based on a template

 ### Example